Getting to Know Judy Martin

 6. (“Truth is truth.” / “Thou liest, thou shag-eared villain.”)
 Judy Martin spends her summers performing the works of Shakespeare at park festivals all over the United States.

 Answer: “Thou liest, thou shag-eared villain.”
-As much as Judy loves Shakespeare, the only parks she hits in the summer are ballparks, mostly to watch her son, a pitcher.
-She did, however, design the very popular quilt, Shakespeare in the Park, which first appeared in The Creative Pattern Book.
+As much as Judy loves Shakespeare, the only parks she hits in the summer are ballparks.
+She did, however, design the very popular quilt, Shakespeare in the Park, which first appeared in The Creative Pattern Book and is now available again in Red, White & Blue Star Quilts.

 7. (“Truth is truth.” / “Thou liest, thou shag-eared villain.”)
 Judy Martin combines an engineer's sensibility with an artist's vision to make the beautiful possible and the process satisfying.